skip to main content

 Abstract

 Background: Clinical ethics is currently widely discussed in anesthesiology practice in hospitals.
-The implementation of clinical ethics is very important to be applied in providing patients care.
-Anesthesiology services are a type of medical services that are full of ethical dimensions because each procedure from pre-operative, during-operative and post-operative is directly correlated with the four quadrants of clinical ethics.
-There has not been much study conducted regarding the implementation of clinical ethics and describing the quality of patient satisfaction.
+The implementation of clinical ethics is very important in providing patient care.
+Anesthesiology services are a type of medical service that is full of ethical dimensions because each procedure, from pre-operative, perioperative, and post-operative, is directly correlated with the four quadrants of clinical ethics.
+There have been few studies conducted regarding the implementation of clinical ethics and the quality of patient satisfaction.

-Objective: The purpose of this study was to describe the implementation of clinical ethics in anaesthesiology and the quality of patient satisfaction.
+Objective: The purpose of this study was to describe the implementation of clinical ethics in anesthesiology and the quality of patient satisfaction.

-Method: An observational study using cross sectional design was conducted at Zainoel Abidin Hospital Banda Aceh, Indonesia in October-December 2023 on 111 patients receiving anaesthesiology services, male and female, aged 2-65 years, patients who will undergo elective surgery.
+Methods: An observational study using cross sectional design was conducted at Dr. Zainoel Abidin Hospital, Banda Aceh, Indonesia, in October-December 2023 on 111 patients receiving anesthesiology services, male and female, aged 2-65 years, who will undergo elective surgery.

 Note: This article has supplementary file(s).